Lease Extension Calculator London | Leasehold Extension

 Q: What is the minimum lease extension?

-The minimum statutory lease extension for a qualifying tenant is an additional 90 years added to the existing lease term, with the ground rent reduced to a peppercorn (effectively zero).
+A qualifying tenant's minimum statutory lease extension is an additional 90 years added to the existing lease term, with the ground rent reduced to a peppercorn (effectively zero).

 Q: What is an informal lease extension?